Hoamsan: 2-Hour Beginner Hike from Seoksu Station Exit 1

 The summit area features several interesting rock formations, including what locals believe is a “rocking stone” (흔들바위)—a balanced boulder that appears precariously perched.
 The actual highest point sits slightly inland from the first viewpoint; look for the helipad and Korean flag (태극기) to find the true summit.

-The summit rewards you with that addictive Korean hiking payoff: trakt’win jeonmang (탁 트인 전망), or “wide-open views” that make the climb worthwhile.
+The summit rewards you with that addictive Korean hiking payoff: tak teu-in jeonmang (탁 트인 전망), or “wide-open views” that make the climb worthwhile.
 At 393 meters, you’re surprised how expansive the cityscape appears.

 Essential Hiking Tips for Foreigners

 Buy supplies before the trailhead: Unlike hiking trails in Western countries, Korean mountains have virtually zero on-trail shops or water fountains.
-Stop at a convenience store (CU, GS25, 7-Eleven) near Sillim Station to buy water, snacks, and a triangle kimbap (삼각김밥)—Korea’s portable rice snack wrapped in seaweed, perfect trail food.
+Stop at a convenience store (CU, GS25, 7-Eleven) near Sillim Station to buy water, snacks, and a triangle kimbap (삼각김밥).
+Samgak gimbap (triangular rice ball, ~1,000–1,500 won at any GS25).
+Tuna mayo is the safe pick if you can’t read the labels.

 Pack out all trash: Korean trails have no trash cans whatsoever.
 Bring a small plastic bag to carry your waste back down.
 This “leave no trace” system keeps trails remarkably clean but surprises unprepared foreigners.